NishanthBhat91/Visual-Studio-Extensions/README.md

 ## Features
 - **Load Multiple Projects:** Loads multiple projects available in sub folders into a solution.
 This also provides option to set internal references after loading projects.
 - **Set Internal References:** Replaces external references of projects added to the solution with references to internal projects within the solution, if available.
+- **Set Local References:** [Not yet implemented] This feature is planned to allow users to set local references within the solution.
+Stay tuned for updates!

 ### Load Multiple Projects
 > NBK Extensions > Load Multiple Projects